Salt Lake West Side Stories: Post Ten

-Not long after the members of the Church of Jesus Christ of Latter-day Saints entered the Salt Lake Valley, Brigham Young and members of the Quorum of the Twelve Apostles instructed Henry G. Sherwood and Orson Pratt, to design an ideal agrarian-based city.
+Not long after the members of The Church of Jesus Christ of Latter-day Saints (hereafter LDS Church, also known as Mormons) entered the Salt Lake Valley, Brigham Young and members of the Quorum of the Twelve Apostles instructed Henry G. Sherwood and Orson Pratt, to design an ideal agrarian-based city.

-Young’s ultimate goal was to create a city comprised of farmers, with the hope of resisting the averice and vices that frequently beset city life.
-The agrarian-based design would enable residents access to land, water, air, and light.
-Despite his best intentions, the arrival of the railroad along with commercial interests and job seeking immigrants, transformed Young’s original design into a booming industrial urban center.
-All of this was aided by Women’s movement too.
+Young’s ultimate goal was to create a city comprised of farmers, with the hope of resisting the avarice and vices that frequently beset city life.
+The agrarian-based design would enable residents’ access to land, water, air, and light.
+Despite his best intentions, the arrival of the railroad, along with commercial interests and job seeking immigrants, transformed Young’s original design into a booming industrial urban center.
+In addition, all of this was aided by the Women’s movement.

 Young first articulated his design for the future city when he announced the location of the Salt Lake Temple in 1847.
 He called for a town organized on a one square mile grid with a temple square in the center and four parks, one in each quadrant.
-The plan consisted of ten-acre blocks divided into eight lots, with 132-foot wide streets, running east to west and north to south.
-Homes were to stand back from the road surrounded by outbuildings, shade trees, gardens and orchards.
+The plan consisted of ten-acre blocks divided into eight lots, with 132-foot-wide streets, running east to west and north to south.
+Homes were to stand back from the road surrounded by outbuildings, shade trees, gardens, and orchards.
 He also worked to avoid placing homes directly across the street from one another.
-Brigham Young’s goal besides designing an agrarian city was to create “uniformity throughout the City.”
-(Scott Kenney, Wilford Woodruff’s Journals, 3:239).
-He also believed that his design would resist density by offering farmers large five to ten acre lots just south of the city.
-Despite his design, the location’s rough terrain, the declared location of the temple, and Young’s desire to control the waters flow out of City Creek, foiled some of the key elements in Young’s first uttered plan.
+Brigham Young’s goal, besides designing an agrarian city, was to create “uniformity throughout the City” (Scott Kenney, Wilford Woodruff’s Journals, 3:239).
+He also believed that his design would resist density by offering farmers large five- to ten-acre lots just south of the city.
+Despite his design, the location’s rough terrain, the declared location of the temple, and Young’s desire to control the water flow out of City Creek, foiled some of the key elements in Young’s first uttered plan.
 The general vision however, for an agrarian city, was carried out.

-Many Mormon residents gradually moved from the west side, as more non-Mormon immigrants and larger industries moved in the area.
-The history of the Sixth Ward reflects this.
+Many Mormon residents gradually moved from the west side, as more non-Mormon immigrants and larger industries moved into the area.
+The history of the Sixth Ward (448 South and 400 West) reflects this.
 As the ward became more industrialized and more ethnically diverse, it lost many of its Mormon residents.
-In 1922 the ward merged with the Seventh Ward, to become the Sixth-Seventh Ward.
-Then in 1949, taking in an expanded geographical area, the ward was reorganized again even as it retained the Sixth-Seventh Ward name.
+In 1922, the ward merged with the Seventh Ward, to become the Sixth-Seventh Ward.
+Then, in 1949, taking in an expanded geographical area, the ward was reorganized again even as it retained the Sixth-Seventh Ward name.

 The arrival of the railroad introduced many unwanted economic and social influences.
-In response to the coming railroad, LDS women were asked to assist the church, in making and selling goods that were previously offered by city’s expanding merchant class (Mormon and non-Mormon alike).
-In response, the LDS Fifteenth Ward’s women’s organization or “Relief Society” built what became the Fifteenth Ward Relief Society Store and Hall at 340 West and First South.
+In response to the coming railroad, Mormon women were asked to assist the church in making and selling goods that were previously offered by the city’s expanding merchant class (Mormon and non-Mormon alike).
+In response, the LDS Church’s Fifteenth Ward’s women’s organization, or “Relief Society,” built what became the Fifteenth Ward Relief Society Store and Hall at 340 West and 100 South.
 Brigham Young had originally disbanded the Relief Society in 1844 only to reestablish the women-based organization again in 1868.
-Prior to its second official recognition, the Relief Society functioned in small independent groups throughout the Salt Lake City.
-The Fifteenth Ward Store and Hall once stood where the Vivint Smart Home Arena is now located.
+Prior to its second official recognition, the Relief Society functioned in small independent groups throughout Salt Lake City.
+The Fifteenth Ward Store and Hall once stood where the Delta Center (previously the Vivint Center, 301 West South Temple) is now located.
 The store offered dry and home manufactured goods, foodstuffs, fine tailoring, and some eastern manufactured products.
 Church and Relief Society leaders dedicated the hall on August 5, 1869, only three months after the completion of the transcontinental railroad.
-It was no accident that the hall was built one block east of the Utah Central Railroad’s first depot, completed in early 1870 which linked the transcontinental line with Salt Lake City.
+It was no accident that the hall was built one block east of the Utah Central Railroad’s first depot, completed in early 1870, which linked the transcontinental line with Salt Lake City.
 Mormon women were asked to assist the church in countering the anticipated adverse moral and economic impact the railroad was to have on the city.

-The Fifteenth Ward Relief Society Store and Hall served as a model of LDS Church women’s industry and economic power.
+The Fifteenth Ward Relief Society Store and Hall served as a model of the LDS Church’s women’s industry and economic power.
 It also served as a key meeting place for community outreach.
 As a store, women found empowerment in establishing tailoring services, purchasing and using new mechanical sewing equipment, and building and managing an adjacent grain storage facility.
-Concurrently its second floor hall was used by Mormon women’s suffrage leaders to gather, speak and plan, during the last quarter of the nineteenth century.
+Concurrently its second-floor hall was used by Mormon women’s suffrage leaders to gather, speak, and plan during the last quarter of the nineteenth century.

-Women’s efforts to secure the right to vote in Utah were to say the least, complex.
+Women’s efforts to secure the right to vote in Utah were, to say the least, complex.
 On one hand, Utah had a large number of women who practiced polygamy and also engaged in independent social and economic practices.
-These pursuits included building and owning halls, selling home industry goods, building granaries, storing and owning large quantities of needed resources, and often meeting and planning both for women’s and civic matters separately.
-The demands of polygamy life left wives working and living often as separate households, which developed a unique context for personal, family and social independence; by no means rare but infrequent in 19th century America.
+These pursuits included building and owning halls, selling home industry goods, building granaries, storing and owning large quantities of needed resources, and often meeting and planning both women’s and civic matters separately.
+The demands of polygamy life left wives working and living often as separate households, which developed a unique context for personal, family, and social independence; by no means rare but infrequent in nineteenth century America.

 On the other hand, Utah had an equally strong contingency of non-Mormon women who also desired political equality.
-Nearly all of these non-LDS women were Protestant, and some engaged in correspondence with nationally missionary organizations and with congressional leaders who expressed concern about Mormon women’s suffrage.
-Many national leaders feared that if Utah’s LDS Church supported suffrage proved successful, female voters would contribute to an even stronger and more dominant Mormon society.
+Nearly all of these non-Mormon women were Protestant, and some engaged in correspondence with national missionary organizations and with congressional leaders who expressed concern about Mormon women’s suffrage.
+Many national leaders feared that if Utah’s LDS Church-supported suffrage proved successful, female voters would contribute to an even stronger and more dominant Mormon society.
 Many Protestant leaders believed that the Mormon practice of polygamy threatened Christian values and American democracy.
 Thus, most Protestant women in Utah worked to resist Mormon women’s suffrage efforts.

 Returning to economic matters, the LDS Church’s efforts to control the territory’s economy, including Mormon women’s mercantile efforts, largely failed as Utah experienced an industrial-urban transformation after the mid 1880s.
 Incoming non-Mormon and eventually Mormon capital on the wings of free enterprise, industry, and commerce, transformed Utah, Salt Lake City and especially the west side, which largely served as the center of this change, from an agricultural-based world to a post-Civil War industrialized world.

 Salt Lake City’s earliest inns and boarding houses were located around Main Street near Temple Square.
-However after the 1880s the west side with it numerous railroad depots and businesses also amassed boardinghouses, hotels and tenements.
-Also many new Main Street hotels constructed during the 1880s and 90s were built on or below 300 South, were non-Mormon or “Gentile” businesses had congregated.
+However, after the 1880s, the west side, with its numerous railroad depots and businesses, also amassed boarding houses, hotels, and tenements.
+Additionally, many new Main Street hotels constructed during the 1880s and 1890s were built on, or below, 300 South where non-Mormon or “Gentile” businesses had congregated.
 Thus by 1880, the Pioneer Park neighborhood was equally known for catering to non-Mormons and railroad tourists, as it was for housing laborers working in west side rail yards and depots.

-From 1880 to the 1930s, the Pioneer Park neighborhood was the home of nearly a hundred one, two, and three story hotels with stair entrances on the side and ground floor retail spaces facing the street.
+From 1880 to the 1930s, downtown Salt Lake City – and most particularly the Pioneer Park neighborhood – was the home of nearly a hundred two- and three-story hotels with stair entrances on the side and ground floor retail spaces facing the street.
 Prior to the 1890s, boarding house residents or inns expected innkeepers to provide meals along with a bed or a separate room.
-After the mid 1880s, the “European Plan” came into vogue in Salt Lake City, offering different sized rooms and varying guest amenities.
+After the mid-1880s, the “European Plan” came into vogue in Salt Lake City, offering different sized rooms and varying guest amenities.
 The new European Plan hotels did not include communal meals and offered less interactions with fellow guests.
 Many of these small hotels had restaurants or taverns where guests could purchase meals if wanted.
-Some later extant examples of European Plan hotels include the Rio Grande Hotel, located at 428 West 300 South, the Broadway Hotel located at 222 West 300 South, and the Peery Hotel built at 110 West 300 South.
+Some later extant examples of European Plan hotels include the Rio Grande Hotel, located at 428 West 300 South, the Broadway Hotel located at 222 West 300 South, and the Peery Hotel located at 110 West 300 South.
 Each of these businesses attracted visitors from across the country and around the world to Salt Lake’s west side.

-Do you want to read the next post?
+Do you want to read the next post (Post 11)?
 THE PIONEER PARK NEIGHBORHOOD’S WAREHOUSE DISTRICT AND A VISIT FROM THE LIBERTY BELL

 Do you have a question or comment?
 Write us at “ask a historian” – firstname.lastname@example.org